NoaHimesaka1873/docker-roonserver/README.md

 ## Version history

+  * 2025-01-23: update base image weekly to be up-to-date with security patches and add the ability to select the Roon version to download on first run.
   * 2023-11-03: update base image to 'debian:12-slim', dependency to libicu72
   * 2022-04-12: update base image to 'debian:11-slim'
   * 2022-03-19: Fix download URL, follow redirects on download.
 Added specific usage scenarios in README.